 Once you connect your spreadsheet, you can create your first custom metric.

-The Google Sheets integration is powered by Databox’s Query Builder tool.
-Query Builder provides a user interface (UI) where non-technical users can visualize their data just by making selections in the interface.
+The Google Sheets integration is powered by Databox’s Metric Builder tool.
+Metric Builder provides a user interface (UI) where non-technical users can visualize their data just by making selections in the interface.
 With it, there is no need to learn a new query language or even write a line of code.

-So, anyone on your team can use Query Builder to extract custom metrics from your spreadsheets in just a few clicks.
+So, anyone on your team can use Metric Builder to extract custom metrics from your spreadsheets in just a few clicks.